Omkaraws/aws-devops-zero-to-hero/interview-questions/vpc.md

 ### 4. What are VPC subnets?
 VPC subnets are segments of the VPC's IP address range.
 They allow you to isolate resources and control access by creating public and private subnets.

+PUBLIC SUBNET: if subnet's traffic is routed to an internet gateway, the s.n. is knownn as public subnet PRIVATE SUBNET: if subnet doesn't have a route to the internet gateway

 ### 5. How can you connect your on-premises network to Amazon VPC?
 You can establish a Virtual Private Network (VPN) connection or use AWS Direct Connect to connect your on-premises network to Amazon VPC.